The Modern Era

 In 2015, the OHL's longest period of stability ever finally came to a screeching halt, with two franchise moves taking place concurrently.
 Peter Karmanos finally retired and sold out all of his hockey operations, and his Plymouth Whalers, who had never really found long-term support in western Detroit, were sold to a businessman who moved them an hour up the road to the DFCU Center in Flint.
 The new team was christened the Firebirds, and in spite of a rocky start, they look to have found stability, decent crowds, and a natural rival in Saginaw.

 In terms of potential future expansion, there are only two real options if nothing changes.
 Western New York would require either the cooperation of the Buffalo Sabres or a new arena to be built.
-The rapidly-growing city of Brantford might be an option, though the Civic Centre is in poor condition and too small for the modern OHL on a permanent basis.
+Hamilton would be an obvious candidate once the renovations at Copps Coliseum are done, on the assumption that Michael Andlauer chooses to remain in Brantford.
 Otherwise, the only options that are even conceivable are Chatham (the ancient Memorial Arena is too small and decrepit to even be used temporarily), and Cornwall (the Civic Complex is in fine shape, but the city is small and has been declining economically for decades).
 Even poor Belleville somehow got a new AHL team in 2017, with the Yardmen Arena being renovated to bring in the Senators' affiliate.

 Future moves are always possible, but the OHL has been stable at twenty teams for more than two decades, and with no expansion rumoured on the horizon and all but a handful of the league's old arenas now replaced, it seems that the OHL will remain recognizable for decades into the future.